cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 roles provide or implement specific activities and functions within the system.
 It does not designate a service model or business entity.

-The DATA arrows in Figure 1 show the flow of data between the system's main roles.
+The DATA arrows in @fig:arch show the flow of data between the system's main roles.
 Data flows between the roles either physically (i.e., by value) or by providing its location and the means to access it (i.e., by reference).
 The SW arrows show transfer of software tools for processing